BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/01_0_Introducing_Bitcoin.md

 Do note that there may still be solutions for some of these situations within the Bitcoin ecosystem.
 For example, payment channels are rapidly addressing questions of liquidity and payment finality.

+## Summary: Introducing Bitcoin

+Bitcoin is a peer-to-peer system that allows for the transfer of funds through transactions that are locked with puzzles.
+These puzzles are dependent upon public-key cryptography.
+When you generalize the ideas behind Bitcoin, you get blockchains, a technology that's currently growing and innovating.

 ## What's Next?

 Continue "Preparing for Bitcoin" with [§2.0: Setting Up a Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md).